Back to all posts

 <appDomainManagerAssembly value=ClickOnceLoader .......>

-ClickOnceLoader is the command and control loader DLL which will get sideloaded using AppDomainManager injection.
+ClickOnceLoader is the command and control loader DLL that will get sideloaded using AppDomainManager injection.
 Let's examine what a sample loader code supporting AppDomainManager might look like:

 // Loader.cs